fluidself/fluidself.org/_books/philosophy/reflections.md

 Silence is the best resolve for him who distrusts himself.

-What men term friendship is merely a partnership with a collection of reciprocal interests, and an exchange of favours--in fact it is but a trade in which self love always expects to gain.
+What men term friendship is merely a partnership with a collection of reciprocal interests, and an exchange of favours—in fact it is but a trade in which self love always expects to gain.

 It is more disgraceful to distrust than to be deceived by our friends.